 One Story, Green Mountains Review, Pigeon Pages, Lunch Ticket, and elsewhere, and has been nominated for a Pushcart Prize and Best of the Net.

 Her poetry chapbook Between Work and Light is available from Dancing Girl Press.

-She is currently working on a short novel about a female Uber driver/Portlander witnessing her sister relapse into anorexia, and a collection of linked stories about factory workers
+She is currently working on a short novel about an Uber driver/Portlander witnessing her sister relapse into anorexia, and a collection of linked stories about factory workers